quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context: The text mentions that while some error functions like VE might not be directly observable from data, their minimizers can still be used effectively in learning settings.
 This is because these minimizers can be determined by analyzing the structure of the MDP, even if the full MDP details are not known.
 :p What is a Value Error (VE) and why it cannot be observed directly?
 ??x
-A Value Error (VE) measures how well an approximate value function \( v \) approximates the true optimal value function.
+A Value Error (VE) measures how well an approximate value function $v$ approximates the true optimal value function.
 While VE itself may not be observable from data, its minimizers can still be useful in learning settings.

 For instance, even though MDP2 does not reveal the exact structure of B and B', analyzing the behavior of different value functions (like in policy evaluation) can help identify the best approximation for the true optimal value function. x??